 Apply for an Award NYMA runs two award schemes which recognise contributions to conservation (natural or cultural).

 The President’s Fund was set up in 2000 to support research which benefits the North York Moors.
-Applications are welcomed from local interest groups or individuals pursuing original research into the natural history, archaeology, history, or environment (natural or built) of the North York Moors.
-The results of the research should contribute to the body of knowledge on the National Park.
+Applications are welcomed for research into the natural history, archaeology, social or economic history (or current issues), or the environment (natural or built) of the Moors, and the research can be at the planning or implementation stage.
+If you're a student, academic, member of a local interest group, or an individual researchers - do consider applying!
+The outcome of the research should contribute to the body of knowledge on the National Park.
+Your application must include an outline of the research project, a statement of previous experience and/or academic support, and an indication of how the award would be spent.

 Previous winners include: